veohtu noun.

 IMPORTANT: I have an undergraduate degree in Biochemistry and a Doctorate in exercise science but do not provide medical treatment or medical counselling.
 I am a Registered Nutritionist (RNutr) with the Association for Nutrition but do not practice medical nutrition therapy.
 I am an ACSM-certified Exercise Physiologist (ACSM-EP) and ACSM-certified Personal Trainer (ACSM-CPT) with a VDOT Distance Running Coaching Certification but do not provide physical therapy.
 I always operate within my remit and will advise in finding the correct practitioner outside of my remit.
 The information I provide is not medical advice.
 Before making any changes to your habits of daily living based on any information I provide, always ensure it is safe for you to do so and consult your doctor if you are unsure.

-I was educated at the University of Birmingham in the UK, earning a BSc (Hons) in Biochemistry in 2002 and a PhD in Exercise Science (macronutrient metabolism and exercise biochemistry) in 2006.
-I then trained in clinical biochemistry at Derby Royal Infirmary and Queens Medical Centre, before moving to the USA to complete a 3-year postdoctoral fellowship in metabolism and endocrinology under Professor John Kirwan at the Cleveland Clinic.
-After this, I lived in Denmark for 6-years working as a Senior Researcher leading a human physiology research group at the Center for Inflammation and Metabolism and the Center for Activity Research at Rigshospitalet (Copenhagen University Hospital), under Professor Bente Klarlund Pedersen.
-In Denmark, I became an Associate Professor of Molecular Biomedicine and moved to the Panum Institute Medical School at the University of Copenhagen.
-In 2015, I returned to the UK with the help of a European Commission Marie Curie Fellowship to work as a Research Fellow and Senior Lecturer in Physical Activity & Health at the University of Birmingham.
-In 2019, I started self-employed life as an academic science writing and data analysis consultant, running performance consultant (at Veohtu), and as a health science writer at Examine.com.
+I was educated in the UK at the University of Birmingham, earning my BSc (Hons) in Biochemistry in 2002 and a PhD in Exercise Science in 2006.
+I then trained in clinical biochemistry at Derby Royal Infirmary and Queens Medical Centre, after which I moved to the USA to complete a three-year postdoctoral fellowship in metabolism and endocrinology at the Cleveland Clinic.
+I then jumped back across the pond to spend five years in Denmark, first as a Senior Researcher/Assistant Professor leading a human physiology research group at the Centre for Inflammation and Metabolism (recently rebranded as the Center for Activity Research) at Copenhagen University Hospital (Rigshospitalet), and then as an Associate Professor of Molecular Metabolism at the University of Copenhagen.
+In 2015, I returned to the UK with a Marie Curie Individual Fellowship from the European Commission to work as a Research Fellow and Senior Lecturer (Associate Professor) in Physical Activity and Health at the University of Birmingham.

 Since 2002, I have worked with hundreds of people to integrate a physically-active lifestyle and better nutrition choices into their daily habits.
 Over the past 10 years, I have also advised, coached, and designed training programmes for athletes of all levels, from the armchair through to elite international racers.
 I am driven to help people learn and understand the underlying principles of health science.
 In doing so, it is my passion to relay accurate, evidence-based scientific knowledge to the real world, and to use my expertise to help people optimise their health through physical activity or to maximise their performance with up-to-date endurance and strength training methods.
 I have studied the philosophies of some of "the greats" from the running world, including Arthur Lydiard, Jack Daniels, Mihaly Igloi, Harry Wilson, Renato Canova, Steve Magness, and Peter Coe, consulted strength coaches on power development, and consulted bouldering coaches on grip training strategies.
 I have developed my expertise from a wide range of experiences as a scientific researcher, lecturer, coach, adviser, athlete, and climber.
 I personally test everything I prescribe so I can understand my client's phenotypic feelings, effort levels, and recovery expectations from each session.
 With my passion for learning, I have widely studied the principles of training approaches and nutrition/diet-exercise interactions and have always sought to understand the why in such methods.
 This has helped me achieve several fitness qualifications: I am an an ACSM-certified Exercise Physiologist, an ACSM-certified Personal Trainer, a Dr Jack Daniels certified VDOT O2 Distance Running Coach, and a Registered Nutritionist (RNutr) with the Association for Nutrition.
 I have also pledged to the Clean Sport Collective and am "I run clean" certified by European Athletics.